 Did you enjoy this recipe?
 Please leave a comment and a ⭐ star review below!

 - 1 cup dried lentils green or brown, NOT red

 - 3 cups water

-When the lentils are done, mix in soy sauce and do a taste test.
-If they don't have enough kick for you, add some more taco seasoning.
+- If the lentil taco meat doesn't have enough kick for you, add some more taco seasoning.